Activate History micro-grants

 Examples of Programs

-For more information, contact Mark Hallett, program manager, grants, Illinois Humanities, at firstname.lastname@example.org.
+For more information, contact Mark Hallett, director of grant programs, Illinois Humanities, at firstname.lastname@example.org.

 Previously Awarded Organizations